elsa-k-donovan/ImageFlow/README.md

 3) Create a Django key and PostgreSQL database.

-4) Change file path to the File_Server directory in file_path.py to correct local location.
+4) Edit file_path.py to point to the correct location of the File_Server directory.

 ```